Hepatic encephalopathy: Antibiotics

 The antibiotic rifaximin may be recommended in addition to lactulose for those with recurrent disease.
 It is a nonabsorbable antibiotic from the rifamycin class.
 This is thought to work in a similar way to other antibiotics but without the complications attached to neomycin or metronidazole.
 Due to the long history and lower cost of lactulose use, rifaximin is generally only used as a second-line treatment if lactulose is poorly tolerated or not effective.
 When rifaximin is added to lactulose, the combination of the two may be more effective than each component separately.
 Rifaximin is more expensive than lactulose, but the cost may be offset by fewer hospital admissions for encephalopathy.

 The antibiotics neomycin and metronidazole are other antibiotics used to treat hepatic encephalopathy.
-The rationale of their use was the fact that ammonia and other waste products are generated and converted by intestinal bacteria, and killing these bacteria would reduce the generation of these waste products.
+The rationale of their use was that ammonia and other waste products are generated and converted by intestinal bacteria, and killing these bacteria would reduce the generation of these waste products.
 Neomycin was chosen because of its low intestinal absorption, as neomycin and similar aminoglycoside antibiotics may cause hearing loss and kidney failure if used by injection.
 Later studies showed that neomycin was indeed absorbed when taken by mouth, with resultant complications.
 Metronidazole, similarly, is less commonly used because prolonged use can cause nerve damage, in addition to gastrointestinal side effects.

-L-ornithine and L-aspartate
+L-Ornithine and L-aspartate

 The combination of L-ornithine and L-aspartate (LOLA) lowers the level of ammonia in a person's blood.
 Very weak evidence from clinical trials indicates that LOLA treatment may benefit people with hepatic encephalopathy.
 LOLA lowers ammonia levels by increasing the generation of urea through the urea cycle, a metabolic pathway that removes ammonia by turning it into the neutral substance urea.
 LOLA may be combined with lactulose and/or rifaximin if these alone are ineffective at controlling symptoms.